Parents & Carers

 N.B.
 Some schools chose to cover the cost of the children's Children's University Membership.

 If your child is home schooled, please contact us for more information.

 We welcome suggestions for new Public Learning Destinations.

 How do I support my child to include a range of activities?

 Encouraging children to try new activities and unfamiliar experiences, and promoting independence in learners is a key principle of Children’s University learning.
 Within any award there should be a mix of activities, ideally no more than a third of any award spent on a single activity.

 To maintain the breadth of learning, individual clubs or groups should account for no more than 30 hours in any one school year, or ten hours per school term.

 How does the Passport to Learning work with Home Educated children?

 Home Educated children can use their Passport To Learning in the same way, with the obvious exception of school-based Learning Activities.

 In keeping with the Children’s University principles of encouraging collaborative learning beyond the “classroom”, parent led, home based activities for individual children cannot be validated.
-CU Learning Activities can be validated if provided for groups of home educated children, up to a maximum of 30 hours on a single activity in any one year.
+Learning Activities can be validated if provided for groups of home educated children, up to a maximum of 30 hours on a single activity in any one year.